NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aiq-rag-blueprint/README.md

 Watch for completion messages.
 This process takes 5-10 minutes depending on cluster performance.

-Once Job is complete, you will see the pre-created collections:
+Once Job is complete, you will see the pre-created collections in Milvus:

+**Available Collections:**
+- **Biomedical Dataset** (`biomedical_collection`) - Research papers and medical literature focused on healthcare and life sciences
+- **Financial Dataset** (`financial_collection`) - Financial reports, earnings statements, and commercial lending documents

+These collections are stored as vector embeddings in Milvus and are ready for semantic search and retrieval.

 ![alt text](imgs/collections.png)